HEnquist/rubato/README.md

 // Loop over all full chunks.
 // There will be some unprocessed input frames left after the last full chunk,
-// see the `process_f64` example for how to handle those. while input_frames_left >= input_frames_next {
+// see the `process_f64` example for how to handle those
+// using `partial_len` of the indexing struct. while input_frames_left >= input_frames_next {
     let (frames_read, frames_written) = resampler
         .process_into_buffer(&input_adapter, &mut output_adapter, Some(&indexing))